mbabazif/project-quotes/README.md

 ## Description

-This program creates a two player web game for Pig Dice game.
+This program gives the user the room to add the quote

 ## Setup/Installation Requirements

-This program can only be accessed on a computer with Git and Atom installed.
+This program can only be accessed on a computer with Git and visual stedio installed.

 - Clone this repository
 - Open index.html in Terminal

-## Known Bugs

-- The buttons for the other player do not enable once the current player rolls a 1 and forfeits the turn.
-The current player is able to keep playing until they click "Hold", which only then disables the other player's buttons.

 ## Specifications
+The user is able to enter the quote
+The user is likely to choose the best quote for her/her The user can delete the quote